 Step 6: Select the VDI (VirtualBox Disk Image) disk type in the Hard Disk File Type window.
 Because other virtualization programs use disk types in this window, they are not the best choice for Oracle VM VirtualBox software.

 Step 7: If you want to select a location other than the installation location in the File Location and Size window, click the folder icon and select the folder you created.
 Finally, configure the capacity of the Windows 98 virtual disk to 2 GB.

 Step 8: After creating the Windows 98 virtual computer, click Settings to add the ISO installation media of Windows to the guest machine and make other virtual hardware settings.

 Step 9: Since VirtualBox does not support Guest Additions for Windows 9x versions, you will not be able to use your physical computer’s hardware in the virtual machine, and you will also not be able to enable features such as Shared Clipboard and Drag and Drop.
-However, you can learn how to change the screen resolution and color bit in the video tutorial.
+However, the video tutorial teaches you how to change the screen resolution and color bit.

-Step 10: In the System / Motherboard window, configure the primary boot device as Optical and disable the Floppy device.
+Step 10: In the System / Motherboard window, configure the primary boot device as Optical and turn off the Floppy device.

 Step 12: After checking that you have configured the I/O Cache feature of the IDE controller and the Windows98.vdi virtual disk file as SSD (Solid-State Drive) in the Storage settings, click on Empty and then the DVD icon to add the Windows ISO file to the VM and add the image file.

 Step 13: After preparing the Windows 98 FE virtual PC, click the Start button and start the installation.
-Watch the entire video tutorial to install the drivers for Display and USB 2.0 devices.
+Watch the video tutorial to install the Display and USB 2.0 driver drivers.